For student health concerns, please contact our Lead Credentialed School Nurse:

 Eleanor Pe, FNP, MSN, RN, SNSC

 Office: (858) 678-2036, E-mail: firstname.lastname@example.org

-The Audeo Valley Charter School administration is closely monitoring the COVID 19 situation.
-During this unprecedented time, all Audeo Valley students will have the option of online learning and support.
-Our main phone line (951) 247-6646 is being answered Monday – Friday, from 7:30 a.m. to 4:00 p.m., and we will return all calls that go to voicemail as soon as possible.
-Thank you for your patience and understanding.
-The health and safety of our students, faculty and staff are our priority.
+The Audeo Valley Charter School administration is closely monitoring the COVID-19 situation.
+The Resource Center and office are now open with effective COVID-19 safety protocols in place.
+If you have any questions please call us directly at (951) 247-6646.
+Our main phone line is being answered Monday – Friday, from 7:30 a.m. to 4:00 p.m., and we will return all calls that go to voicemail as soon as possible.
+The health and safety of our students, faculty, and staff are our priority.

 Check back here regularly to stay up-to-date with important information.

 With evolving information about the Coronavirus/COVID-19 pandemic, we understand that a lot of information circulating through the community may create or increase stress and anxiety.
 Please do not forget that your student’s Teacher and Support Staff are available to provide ongoing assistance for your student and family during this challenging time.

 Please ensure that the information you gather is from reliable sources.
 Please take the time to review the resources below to help you and your family stay informed and maintain a healthy, balanced lifestyle during the Coronavirus/COVID-19 pandemic.

 The California Parent and Youth Helpline: provides support and resource referrals to parents and youth during the current COVID-19 pandemic, 7 days a week from 8:00 a.m. to 8:00 p.m.
 Call or text 1-855-4APARENT (855-427-2736) for services in English, Spanish, and other languages.
 For more information, please visit: https://caparentyouthhelpline.org/